decentraland/old-documentation/_posts/development-guide/2018-02-12-transform-component.md

 `scale` is also a _3D vector_, including the scale factor on the _x_, _y_ and _z_ axis.
 The shape of the entity scaled accordingly, wether it's a primitive or a 3D model.

-You can also set a single number in the `set` operation to maintain the entity's proportions as you scale it.
+You can either use the `set()` operation to provide a value for each of the three axis, or use `setAll()` to provide a single number and maintain the entity's proportions as you scale it.

 The default scale is 1, so assign a value larger to 1 to stretch an entity or smaller than 1 to shrink it.